-A. Postponed Games:

-Interscholastic varsity football contests which have been tentatively postponed because one or both schools was not able to fulfill its contract should be rescheduled and a letter to that effect must be on file with the Executive Director no later than the conclusion of the 7th week of the season.

-1) If the game cannot be played due to striking employees, every effort must be made to reschedule the game.

-2) If a game cannot be rescheduled, the striking team which must forfeit will receive a loss on its record for that game.
+- A) Postponed Games: Interscholastic varsity football contests which have been tentatively postponed because one or both schools were not able to fulfill their contract should be rescheduled and a letter to that effect must be on file with the Executive Director no later than the conclusion of the 7th week of the season. - If the game cannot be played due to striking employees, every effort must be made to reschedule the game. - If a game cannot be rescheduled, the striking team which must forfeit will receive a loss on its record for that game.

-3) If the game cannot be rescheduled, the team receiving the forfeit will accept the forfeit as a win, but that is the only game that will count for that week.

-4) If a game cannot be played when both schools have striking employees and the game cannot be rescheduled, the game will not be considered a win or loss.

-B. Discontinuation of Practices:

-In the event practices have been terminated, the following restrictions will be enforced:

-1) If practices have been terminated for a period of at least seven (7) days, but less than fourteen (14) days, a school may not resume competition until after three (3) separate days of practice.

-2) If practices have been terminated for a period of fourteen (14) days or more, a school may not resume competition until after five (5) separate days of practice.

-3) Days in 1) and 2) above shall be interpreted as calendar days, excluding Sundays.

-C. Added Games:

-Any game contracted after the third weekend of the football season, shall not count toward a team's record for at-large consideration in the Football Playoff Series without approval of the Executive Director.
+- 3) If the game cannot be rescheduled, the team receiving the forfeit will accept the forfeit as a win, but that is the only game that will count for that week. - 4) If a game cannot be played when both schools have striking employees and the game cannot be rescheduled, the game will not be considered a win or loss. - B) Discontinuation of Practices: In the event practices have been terminated, the following restrictions will be enforced: - If practices have been terminated for a period of at least seven (7) days, but less than fourteen (14) days, a school may not resume competition until after three (3) separate days of practice. - If practices have been terminated for a period of fourteen (14) days or more, a school may not resume competition until after five (5) separate days of practice. - Days in 1) and 2) above shall be interpreted as calendar days, excluding Sundays. - C) Added Games: Any game contracted after the third weekend of the football season, shall not count toward a team's record for at-large consideration in the Football Playoff Series without approval of the Executive Director.
 Notification of any game added to a school's schedule, that is not included in the Master Schedule (which is available online), must be submitted in writing to the Executive Director not later than the third weekend of the season.

-D. Selection Procedure:
+D) Selection Procedure:

-1) Member schools who have scheduled games with out-of-state opponents will be responsible to forward a copy of each out-of-state opponent's Football schedule to the IHSA Office no later than September 30 of the current Football season.

-2) Member schools who have contracted games with out-of-state opponents shall not be awarded a forfeit victory if the contract cannot be fulfilled because the out ofstate opponent has qualified for the playoffs in their state.

-3) For purposes of at-large selection, the first nine (9) games of an out ofstate opponent's schedule shall be considered as the schedule for that opponent.
+- Member schools who have scheduled games with out-ofstate opponents will be responsible to forward a copy of each out-of-state opponent's Football schedule to the IHSA Office no later than September 30 of the current Football season. - 2) Member schools who have contracted games with outof-state opponents shall not be awarded a forfeit victory if the contract cannot be fulfilled because the out-ofstate opponent has qualified for the playoffs in their state. - 3) For purposes of at-large selection, the first nine (9) games of an out-of-state opponent's schedule shall be considered as the schedule for that opponent.
 Playoff games of out-of-state opponents may be considered as a part of the nine-game season schedule for at-large points.
-Playoff games in other states must meet other criteria established in these Terms and Conditions, such as starting times, tiebreakers, etc.

-E. Selection Procedure: To Qualify:

-1) All games (see VIII-G-4) played through the weekend of the ninth week of the season (October 22, 2022) shall be used in determining a school's point total.

-2) Enter all Conference Champions

-3) After Conference Champions consider number of wins only and a) Enter any team not meeting above criteria with 9 wins b) Enter any team not meeting above criteria with 8 wins c) Enter any team not meeting above criteria with 7 wins d) Enter any team not meeting above criteria with 6 wins e) Enter any team not meeting above criteria with 5 wins a) Consider all games of tied teams - Award 1 point for each opponent's victory b) If tie remains, consider only games won by tied teams - Award 1 point for each opponent's victory c) If two teams remain, use head-to-head competition d) Consider the number of playoff teams that the tied teams played - Award 1 point for each playoff bound team e) Consider the total number of wins accumulated by the playoff teams that you played - Award 1 point for each opponent's victory f) Consider the number of play-off teams that the tied teams played - determine the total defensive points allowed
+Playoff games in other states must meet other criteria established in these Terms and Conditions, such as starting times, tiebreakers, etc. - E) Selection Procedure: To Qualify: - All games (see VIII-G-4) played through the weekend of the ninth week of the season (October 21, 2023) shall be used in determining a school's point total. - 2) Enter all Conference Champions - After Conference Champions consider number of wins only and - Enter any team not meeting above criteria with 9 wins - Enter any team not meeting above criteria with 8 wins - Enter any team not meeting above criteria with 7 wins - Enter any team not meeting above criteria with 6 wins - Enter any team not meeting above criteria with 5 wins